 There’s no specific amount you can expect to pay because the price is determined by your individual treatment plan, such as the type of appliance and your insurance coverage.
 We work on your behalf with your insurance carrier to file the necessary claims and forms to reduce the amount you need to pay out-of-pocket.
 We’ll help you find the solutions you need to keep your treatment affordable.

 Sleep soundly and breathe easier with oral appliance therapy.
-Contact our office today to schedule your consultation.
+Contact our dental office today to schedule your consultation.